Quick Links

 Pupil premium strategy outcomes

-This details the impact that our pupil premium activity had on student results in the 2022 to 2023 academic year:
+This details the impact that our pupil premium activity had on student results in the 2023 to 2024 academic year:

 *(DA = disadvantaged)

-Ebacc entries for disadvantaged pupils have increased by 21.4% from 33.3%.
+Ebacc entries for disadvantaged pupils have been maintained at 33.3%.
 We expect this figure to continue to increase over the next few years.

 Pupil premium strategy outcomes

-This details the impact that our pupil premium activity had on students in the 2022 to 2023 academic year.
+This details the impact that our pupil premium activity had on students in the 2023 to 2024 academic year.